 ALSC Blog Manager

-Jonathan Dolce works for the Lake County Library System, and has been working in Central Florida libraries since 2000.
+Jonathan Dolce works for the Lake County Library System and has been working in Central Florida libraries since 2000.
 He took two years out to be a mountaintop farmer in Puerto Rico, then returned to Central Florida libraries.
-He is now happily the Branch Supervisor at Astor County Library and is having a great time.
-Jonathan just returned from a five-workshop tour of Central Florida aiding fellow librarians in implementing the 2016 summer reading program. <Photo courtesy: Elise VanCise>
+He is now happily the Branch Supervisor at Astor and Paisley County Libraries and is having a great time.
+Jonathan is looking forward to rebuilding the Astor Library this year! <Photo courtesy: Elise VanCise>

 The AASL/ALSC/YALSA Interdivisional Committee on School-Public Library Cooperation is comprised of members from all three ALA youth divisions, with divisional oversight shifting each year.
 Working in conjunction with the AASL, ALSC, and YALSA presidents, the chairperson helps committee members design and deliver projects that facilitate effective collaborations between library staff members serving youth in both school and public libraries.
 Ultimately, the committee’s goal is to help collective youth division membership build positive relationships that improve outcomes for kids and teens.